 Clinical experiences are designed to integrate classroom learning progressively into hands-on clinical intervention.
 With each clinical experience, students are expected to increase their competency and the level of their clinical skills and responsibilities.

 Clinical experiences are offered in the second year of the program in the Fall (one four-week block; 40 hours per week) and Spring (two six-week blocks; 40 hours per week) Semesters.

-Prior to beginning clinical education, students are required to obtain a criminal background check.
+Prior to beginning clinical education, students are required to obtain a criminal background check and undergo a drug screen.
 Students who have committed a felony or other disqualifying offense may be ineligible to proceed with clinical education.

 Students are encouraged to first attempt to address any concerns with faculty or other program personnel directly.
 If this is not feasible or if the situation remains unresolved then the student is encouraged to report their concerns to the program director.
 When this is not feasible or if the situation remains unresolved, the student is encouraged to follow the formal complaint procedures of the college (found in the Morton College Catalog).

 Any complaint/grievance related to the PTA program that is not related to a PTA student’s academics or behavior while enrolled in the PTA program will be handled as follows: